jamalhansen/personal-goals/README.md

 ## 2016 Reading List

 - [ ] Living Clojure
-- [ ] Closure for the brave and true
+- [ ] Clojure for the brave and true
 - [ ] Test Driven Development with Python
 - [ ] Fluent Python
 - [ ] Unix Power Tools